-One of the most fundamental RBA programs is the Validated Assessment Process (VAP), which is the leading standard for onsite compliance verification and effective, shareable assessments.
-Since 2009, RBA members have completed more than 3,300 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
+One of the most fundamental RBA programs is the Validated Assessment Program (VAP), which is the leading standard for onsite compliance verification and effective, shareable audits.
+The RBA itself does not the conduct audits but rather sets the standards and relies on approved audit firms.
+Since 2009, RBA members have completed more than 4,000 VAP onsite compliance audits conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
 As the program has grown it has become more complex, with hundreds of auditors from 10 firms in more than 20 countries.

 VAP Recognition Program

-The RBA recognizes that the primary value of an onsite compliance assessment is not in the identification of issues at a factory, but in the correction of those issues.
-We want to recognize those factories that demonstrate their commitment to corporate responsibility through verified closure of the issues identified in a VAP assessment.
+The RBA recognizes that the primary value of an onsite compliance audit is not in the identification of issues at a factory, but in the correction of those issues.
+We want to recognize those factories that demonstrate their commitment to corporate responsibility through verified closure of the issues identified in a VAP audit.

 We offer three levels of recognition:

 - Platinum: for factories with a minimum VAP score of 200 and all Priority, Major and Minor findings closed